Dirichlet Process Mixture Models

 • Probabilistic interpretation: We assume that the population is truly heterogeneous and the $G$ components correspond to $G$ distinct sub-populations of interest that are present in populations $(\pi_1, \pi_2, \cdots, \pi_G)^T$.
 A random draw from the distribution is a draw from the $i$-th component with probability $\pi_i$.
 Depending on whether $G$ is known or unknown, we have a classification or clustering problem.

-Note that model (3) involves the latent variable (or allocation variable) $Z_i$ since it is unobserved.
+Model (3) involves the latent variable (or allocation variable) $Z_i$ since it is unobserved.
 Now, given a mixture model of the type (3), there are two common ways of inferring unknown parameters $G$ (if it is unknown), $\mathbf{\theta} = (\theta_1, \cdots, \theta_G)^T,$ and $\mathbf{\pi} = (\pi_1, \cdots, \pi_G)$ - Frequentist approach vs Bayesian approach.

 Frequentist Bayesian parameteric Bayesian non-parametric